 When the ABS light came on, it presented a moment of discovery.
 It means there is a problem with the anti-lock braking system.

-Sometimes, the problem is easy to fix and can be difficult.
+Sometimes, the problem is easy to fix, and can be difficult.
 When driving, the vehicle constantly monitors the sensors to ensure everything works as intended.
-Among the systems, the car monitors are ABS or the Anti-lock braking system.
-Why is my abs light on?
+Among the systems, the car’s ABS, or Anti-lock Braking System, is monitored.
+Why is my ABS light on?

 The ABS system monitors the wheels to ensure they are turning properly and at the same speed; if not the lights come on.
 They help the tires maintain contact with the road surface during heavy braking.